Pence tells GOP to stop lashing out at FBI over Trump search

 MANCHESTER, N.H.
-(AP) — Former Vice President Mike Pence on Wednesday urged fellow Republicans to stop lashing out at the FBI over the search of former President Donald Trump’s Florida home last week.
+(AP) — Former Vice President Mike Pence on Wednesday implored fellow Republicans to stop lashing out at the FBI over the search of Donald Trump’s Florida home and denounced calls by some of the former president’s allies to defund the FBI, saying that was “just as wrong” as a push by Democratic activists to shift money from police.

+Pence also said he would give “due consideration” if asked to testify before the House committee investigating the riot at the U.S. Capitol on Jan.
+6, 2021.

+His pleas for restraint come as law enforcement officials warn of an escalating number of violent threats targeting federal agents and government facilities since agents last week searched Mar-a-Lago as part of the Justice Department’s investigation into the discovery of classified White House records recovered from Trump’s estate earlier this year.

-Speaking in New Hampshire, Pence was asked what went through his mind when he heard about the FBI search of Trump’s Mar-a-Lago home as part of a federal investigation into Trump took classified records from the White House.
+Speaking in New Hampshire, Pence was asked what went through his mind when he heard about the FBI search of Trump’s home.
 Pence, who like Trump is considering a 2024 presidential bid, said he has been troubled by what he called the politicization of the FBI.
-He also said the Justice Department and Attorney General Merrick Garland should be more transparent about what led authorities to conduct the search.
+He also said the Justice Department and Attorney General Merrick Garland should be more forthcoming about what led authorities to conduct the search.

 But Trump’s former vice president also had a message for the GOP.